 After a brief walk through a deserted Times Square we headed over to the Rockefeller center, bereft of the tree it’s just not the same (Tree was due to Arrive on Saturday 10th Nov) but we snapped a few selfies and headed on to Fifth Av.

 Normally all we can manage on Fifth is window shopping, but as it was still 8 pm and everywhere was shut at least our lack of money was not the only excuse!
 We continued up to Central Park past the Plaza.
 It was early morning and still fairly quiet but getting busier, there was certainly a lot more folk on the Mall.

-Our aim was to pick up some classic movie site location on film and generally enjoy the park. and we succeeded on both fronts with shots from many classic New York Films such as Home Alone and elf!
+Our aim was to pick up some classic movie site locations on film and generally enjoy the park. and we succeeded on both fronts with shots from many classic New York films such as Home Alone and elf!

 FlyNYON Door Off Helicopter Flight